 On the other hand, eating too little can also put the body in a state of stress and cause weight gain.
 While it might seem counter-intuitive since you’d think eating too little will cause weight loss, it eventually does the opposite.

-Initially, you may lose some weight if your caloric intake is less than you energy output, but eventually the body adapts to fewer calories.
+Initially, you may lose some weight if your caloric intake is less than your energy output, but eventually, the body adapts to fewer calories.
 Many studies have concluded that severe caloric restriction

-decreases resting metabolic rate (RMR), which likely contributes to the weight gain that’s frequently observed during extreme dieting.
+decreases resting metabolic rate (RMR), likely contributing to the weight gain frequently observed during extreme dieting.
 In fact, people who are hypo-caloric, that is, consuming less than the body needs to maintain, experience a 10-25% drop in resting metabolic rate.
-A slower metabolic rate is the body’s way of protecting you from losing too much stored fat.
+A slower metabolic rate is the body’s way of protecting you from losing too much-stored fat.
 While RMR doesn’t always remain lowered when calories are restricted, we see a decline more often than not, which translates to fewer calories being burned.

 4. You’re overtraining

-Often times, people associated a high energy expenditure from exercise with weight loss.
+Oftentimes, people associate a high energy expenditure from exercise with weight loss.
 While this is sometimes the case, overtraining puts the body under large amounts of stress.
 Overtraining is a condition associated with decreased performance and fatigue, which is triggered by metabolic, immune, hormonal, and other dysfunctions and results from an imbalance between training stress and proper recovery.

 Heavy resistance training has been shown to stimulate an acute cortisol response, and chronically high cortisol, as we discussed, can wreak havoc on a number of body functions, one of which includes weight control.